 The cemetery, known as the Camposanto Monumentale, is the fourth edifice in the Piazza and is believed to have been constructed on sacred soil brought to Pisa from the Golgotha in the 12th Century by the Archbishop of the city.
 According to various legends, bodies buried in the cemetery would be completely decomposed within a day.
 The cemetery is located on the site of the ruins of the old Church of Santa Reparta.

 The last structure to be built in the piazza, the construction of the cloister began in 1278 and was created in Gothic style.
 The building was based on the designs of the architect Giovanni di Simone who died in 1284, centuries before the construction was completed in 1464.
 It is believed that the building was not originally planned as a cemetery, but rather as a church by the name of Santissima Trinità.
 During the construction stages the decision was changed and it was then constructed as a cemetery.

 Only 84 of the Roman sarcophagi in the Camp Santo are left today, along with a large collection of urns and sculptures dating back to Etruscan and Roman times.
 These artifacts have now been shifted to the Museum of the Vestry.

 The sarcophagi were located all around the cathedral and were even attached to the walls of the building.
 When the cemetery was built the sarcophagi were collected and kept in the meadow in the middle of the structure.

-Carlo Lasinio was the curator of the Campo Santo and was responsible for collecting many relics, which had been spread all around the city, in order to create a museum within the cemetery.
-Today visitors can see these ancient sarcophagi within the galleries close to the walls of the cemetery.
+Carlo Lasinio was the curator of the Campo Santo and was responsible for collecting many relics, spread all around the city, in order to create a museum within the cemetery.
+Today, visitors can see these ancient sarcophagi within the galleries close to the walls of the cemetery.

-One of the most impressive squares in the world the Piazza del Duomo is not to be missed.
+One of the most impressive squares in the world, Pisa's Piazza del Duomo is not to be missed.
 A short distance from Florence, Pisa and its miracles should be on the schedule for any visitor to the Tuscany area.